 Now, if we go to Ephesians 3, verses 14 through 21, we will see what mankind's history has been pointing to:

 Ephesians 3:14-21 For this reason I bow my knees to the Father of our Lord Jesus Christ, from whom the whole family in heaven and earth is named, that He would grant you, according to the riches of His glory, to be strengthened with might through His Spirit in the inner man, that Christ may dwell in your hearts through faith; that you, being rooted and grounded in love, may be able to comprehend with all the saints what is the width and length and depth and height—to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.
 Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, to Him be glory in the church by Christ Jesus to all generations, forever and ever.
 Amen.

-And what Paul is asking God for us here in this prayer is for the things that would produce growth in us.
-He ends there in verse 19, "...that you may be filled with all the fullness of God..."
+What Paul is asking God for us here in this prayer is for the things that would produce growth in us.
+He ends there in verse 19, ". . .that you may be filled with all the fullness of God."

-And so, we have here this idea of the family of God which he mentions specifically in verse 15, that to become part of His Family we must become what He is.
-And as Mr. Armstrong always used to say, we are but an embryo at this point, because we are still physical.
+So, we have here this idea of the Family of God which he mentions specifically in verse 15, that to become part of His Family we must become what He is.
+As Mr. Armstrong always used to say, we are but an embryo at this point, because we are still physical.
 Do the old hat-pin test.
 This was specifically regarding being born again.
 But, the hat-pin test works because we cannot really be born into the Family of God until we are spirit, because kind reproduces kind, and we are not yet of the God-kind.

 But, we are working toward it.
 We have already been made initiates in the Family of God, but there are things that we need to do, and part of it is what Paul asked God for us here—that knowledge, that obedience of becoming full of what God is through God's Spirit, all those things are necessary to become full fledged members of that Family.